datamesh-manager/integration-aws/README.md

 A providing data product requires information about AWS ARNs of its output ports.
 Which ARNs are required depends on the type of the output port.
 We use the notation of the [data product specification](https://github.com/datamesh-architecture/dataproduct-specification) here.

+Your custom fields must always contain a field named `output-port-type`.
+See examples for valid options.

+You can configure the [ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference-arns.html) of the required resources by adding custom fields starting with "aws" and ending with "arn".
+Actually all the text in between does not matter, but must be unique.
+We recommend to use the field names provided by the examples.

 #### S3 Bucket
 ```yaml
 dataProductSpecification: 0.0.1